A walk down Johnsonville Road - Photographs from 1966-1969 by John B. Turner

 We will be removing this photography exhibition in late October 202 to make way for a new exhibition.

 Photography Aotearoa's first project is an exhibition of photographs at Waitohi - the new Johnsonville Library and Community Hub - that opened on Saturday 14th December, 2019.
 The exhibition, located in the main hallway upstairs, can be viewed during Waitohi's open hours until mid-March, 2020.

 NOTE: when visiting the exhibition, please enjoy looking and do not touch the photographs.
 For best viewing quality the photographs are not glazed or laminated, so they are vulnerable and easily damaged.

-There will be a programme of activities around this exhibition:
+There was a programme of activities around this exhibition:

 a weekend workshop on documentary photography run by John Williams & James Gilberd, February-March, 2020.
 (Note: the workshop was cancelled as NZ went to Alert Level 3.)